jacione/lauepy/README.md

 # LauePy

-LauePy is a python-based code library that analyzes Laue diffraction patterns collected from a sample---either a polycrystal or separated nanocrystals---to obtain a crystal orientation map.
-This is a direct alternative to the more common technique of electron backscatter diffraction (EBSD).
-Unlike EBSD, which requires the sample to be mounted in an electron microscope, Laue mapping is performed in a coherent x-ray (CXR) beamline, making it an excellent complement to other CXR techniques such as Bragg coherent diffraction imaging (BCDI).
-Furthermore, by using coherent x rays instead of electrons, Laue mapping is able to penetrate deep into the sample, whereas EBSD only provides information about the surface orientation.
+LauePy is a python-based code library that analyzes Laue diffraction patterns collected from many locations on a sample---either a polycrystal or separated nanocrystals---to obtain a crystal orientation map.
+The Laue diffraction data is collected on a large area detector while scanning a wide-band (or "pink") x-ray beam over a sample.
+As a complement to Bragg coherent diffraction imaging (BCDI), it has a distinct advantage over the more common orientation-mapping technique of electron backscatter diffraction (EBSD).
+Because scanning Laue analysis and BCDI use almost identical setups, one can be performed directly after the other simply by inserting or removing a monochrometor.

-## Installation
+## Installation & setup

+### Requirements
+LauePy makes certain assumptions about the setup, process, and data management of your experiment.
+These assumptions are based on APS beamline 34-ID-C, where the code was developed.

+Current requirements:
+* Linux operating system (for the compiled Euler binary)
+* Python 3.7 (other versions may work but haven't been tested)
+* NVidia graphics card (for CUDA-accelerated calculation)
+* The experiment must be managed in [SPEC](https://certif.com/content/spec/).

+While a limited framework has been laid for the expansion of the software beyond this beamline, it is not currently at a plug-and-play level.

+### Install
 Clone the git repository [here](https://github.com/jacione/lauepy)!
 Once you've downloaded it, you'll need to install it, preferably in its own environment.
 Navigate your terminal to the repository and run
 ```
 pip install --upgrade pip